alexiskhoury/simplevaultjs/README.md

 ### Installing

 * Download and unzip this repository
-* Optional: change the password hash in file crypt.js line 9 (this operation is not reversible)
+* Optional: change the password hash in file crypt.js line 9 and line 15 (this operation is not reversible) and must done once before installation
 * Issue the command: npm install
+* If you want to install this application on the web, make sure to use TLS encryption.
+Queries are issued with GET method and can be visible to third parties whith no TLS encryption

 ### Executing
 * Run command: node main.js this will run rhe application on the host machine at port 5000